to Experience New York City

 Note the CBS television production centre across

 from the Plaza Hotel.
-On NFL Sundays, commentators broadcast from
+At times, commentators broadcast from

 outside of the front of this building with crowds on the sidewalk